reimagined/hacker-news-resolve/README.md

 ### Page Not Found View

-Implement the [PageNotFound](./client/components/PageNotFound.js) component to display information that the opened page is not found.
+Implement the [PageNotFound](./client/components/PageNotFound.js) component to display a message indicating that the requested page was not found.

-Add the created container to [routes](./client/routes.js) at the end of the route list.
+Add the created container to the end of the route list.

+Add the created container to the end of the the route list in the [routes](./client/routes.js) file.

 ## Data Importer